hwclass/awesome-sound/README.md

 # awesome-sound
-A curated list of delightful sound packages and resources.
+A curated list of delightful sound & audio packages and resources.